-Each team can include a maximum of four students.
-Teams that register less than four competitors may be considered at the discretion of the Competition Director.
+Each team must include four students.
+Teams that register less than four competitors may be considered at the discretion of the Competition Director, space permitting.
 There are no requirements for team composition based on the majors or education level of team members.
 Each team must also recruit a faculty member to act as their team coach and mentor.
 While coaches are not required to take part in the competition event, their participation is necessary to ensure that all teams have access to assistance in crafting their responses.